Jeannot scores twice, Predators defeat Blackhawks 6-1 - WHIZ News

 Philipp Kurashev had the lone goal for Chicago, which has lost three straight.
 The Blackhawks played their first game since Dec.
 18.

-Forsberg scored the game’s first goal at 1:02 of the opening period off of a pass from Matt Duchene.
+Forsberg scored the game’s first goal 1:02 in off of a pass from Matt Duchene.
 The goal was Forsberg’s 15th of the season.
+Duchene and Yakov Trenin both had two assists.

-Johansen doubled the Nashville lead at 5:53 of the first after Forsberg sent a pass to him in front from the left boards.
+Johansen doubled the Nashville lead after Forsberg sent a pass to him in front from the left boards.

-Nashville scored goals in the final minute of the first and opening minute of the second, with Cousins connecting at 19:13 of the first on a power play and Jeannot scoring at 28 seconds of the second.
+Nashville scored goals in the final minute of the first and opening minute of the second periods, with Cousins connecting on a power play, then Jeannot scoring at 28 seconds of the second.

+Jeannot’s goal came against Arvid Soderblom, who replaced goalie Collin Delia to start the middle frame.

+“That’s obviously the way you want to start the period,” Jeannot said.
+“We had kind of a mindset to get on them quick and start setting the pace, setting the tone with our style of hockey.
+So, good starts.”

+“It was fun to play,” Soderblom said.
+“I’ve dreamed about playing in the NHL (since) I was a kid.
+It was fun but a tough game.”

-Nashville scored again on the power play at 5:34 of the second off of Josi’s stick.
+Nashville scored again on the power play at 5:34 of the second on Josi’s shot.

-Kurashev got Chicago on the board at 17:25 of the second and Jeannot scored his second of the game at 53 seconds of the third.
+Kurashev got Chicago on the board at 17:25 of the second and Jeannot scored his second of the game 53 seconds into the third.

 BACK ON THE ICE